-12. WHERE DO I STORE MY EXTRA LUGGAGE?
+15. WHERE DO YOU STORE YOUR EXTRA LUGGAGE?

 Most of our nomadic and experiential trips are focused on keeping the weight load of our equipment to the very minimum since overnights are performed on different jungle sites every exploration night across the jungle.

-This is VERY OPTIONAL no tips are necessary since AMAZON EXPEDITIONERS contributes to local communities on every expedition.
-But, in case you still feel very enthusiastic about it, we suggest that you carry around up to S/ 200 Soles NOT Dollars or other foreign currency when giving out tips.
-Ensure your bills are in 10's or 20's Soles to easily buy drinks, local souvenirs, etc. which is another genuine way to financially contribute around.
+This is "Very Optional" No tips are necessary since Amazon Expeditioners contribute to local communities on every expedition.
+But, in case you still feel very enthusiastic about it, we suggest that you carry around up to S/ 200 Soles, Not Dollars or other foreign currency when giving out tips.
+Ensure your bills are in their 10's or 20's Soles to easily buy drinks, local souvenirs, etc. which is another genuine way to contribute financially.

-Yes! ….. and just a quick tip, health, and dental services in jungle villages are limited to none, so we do not suggest bringing sweets of any type.
+Yes! ….. and as a quick tip know; that health, and dental services in jungle villages are limited to none, so we do not suggest bringing sweets of any type.
 The best gifts to give are fresh clothes, fishing hooks, fishing nylons, school supplies, hygiene kits, and first aid kits that contain basic supply medications that require no prescriptions.

 Some do, and some don't.

-Yes! ….. you will have purified/disinfected water during our entire expedition, we strongly recommend visitors to bring their personal camel packs or personal water bottles to be constantly refilled throughout the day, hydration should be everyone’s responsibility and priority.
+Yes! ….. you will have purified/disinfected water during your entire expedition, and we strongly recommend you bring your personal camelbaks or personal water bottle to be constantly refilled throughout the day, hydration should be everyone’s responsibility and priority.

 Our meals are not the typical tourist food, for the most part, we’ll be cooking Amazonian local food with food ingredients that last in the heat and humidity of the tropical rainforest.
-We will supplement our meals with fresh fruits, vegetables, and eggs for the first day or two of our expeditions.
-Starting Day 3 since nothing fresh will last for so long in this type of environment, beans, lentils, peas, and a variety of starches will come in place to save our days.
+We will supplement our meals with fresh fruits, vegetables, and eggs for our expeditions' first two to three days.
+Starting Day Four, since nothing fresh will last for so long in this environment, beans, lentils, peas, and a variety of starches will come in place to save our days.

 We might also supply our diets on the first few days with previously smoked meats, and then fresh fish and meats will also come in place but from our daily fishing and hunting trips to complement longer expeditions.
 We'll try our best to offer special diets, such as vegetarian, vegan, or any kind of diet by request, but we'll be real, it is not guaranteed.

-Yes, we'll have from short/medium to long/intense jungle hikes combined on every expedition, and all are mostly done at a slow/moderate speed pace, and/or according to the visitor's physical endurance.
-Keeping always in mind that exploring at a slow/moderate pace in the jungle is truly necessary since most of what we find and come across is vegetation, and to be able to spot animals you must take your time to look around and listen to all the wild sounds quietly.
-During expeditions, hikes are very important to enjoy what's surrounding us in the wilderness.
+Keep in mind that exploring at a slow to moderate speed in the jungle is truly necessary since most of what we find and come across is vegetation, and to be able to spot animals you must take your time to look around and listen to all the wild sounds quietly.
+During expeditions, hikes are very important to enjoy the purest of its wilderness.